phoob/elasticraft/README.md

 ## Elasticraft Roadmap

 * Make it more stable and test it.
 It has not been used in a production environment yet.
+* Please note that the settings page and the widget is not in use currently.
+All settings are configured in the config file.

 Brought to you by [Peter Holme Obrestad](https://dfo.no)